 Value Meaning SMB2_SHARE_CAP_DFS 0x00000008 The specified share is present in a DFS tree structure.
-The server MUST set the SMB2_SHARE_CAP_DFS bit in the Capabilities field if the per-share property Share.IsDfs is TRUE.
 SMB2_SHARE_CAP_CONTINUOUS_AVAILABILITY 0x00000010 The specified share is continuously available.
 This flag is only valid for the SMB 3.x dialect family.
 SMB2_SHARE_CAP_SCALEOUT 0x00000020 The specified share is present on a server configuration which facilitates faster recovery of durable handles.
 This flag is only valid for the SMB 3.x dialect family.
 SMB2_SHARE_CAP_CLUSTER 0x00000040 The specified share is present on a server configuration which provides monitoring of the availability of share through the Witness service specified in [MS-SWN].
 This flag is only valid for the SMB 3.x dialect family.
 SMB2_SHARE_CAP_ASYMMETRIC 0x00000080 The specified share is present on a server configuration that allows dynamic changes in the ownership of the share.
 This flag is not valid for the SMB 2.0.2, 2.1, and 3.0 dialects.
-SMB2_SHARE_CAP_REDIRECT_TO_OWNER The specified share is present on a server configuration that supports synchronous share level redirection via a
+SMB2_SHARE_CAP_REDIRECT_TO_OWNER The specified share is present on a server configuration

-Value Meaning 0x00000100 Share Redirect error context response (section 2.2.2.2.2).
+Value Meaning 0x00000100 that supports synchronous share level redirection via a Share Redirect error context response (section 2.2.2.2.2).
 This flag is not valid for SMB 2.0.2, 2.1, 3.0, and 3.0.2 dialects.